Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with descriptions for both parameters.
-The description does not add further meaning beyond what the schema provides, so baseline score of 3 is appropriate.
+The input schema provides 100% coverage for both parameters, including examples and format descriptions.
+The tool description does not add any additional parameter-specific meaning, so the baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.